cucumber/godog/README.md

 **Godog** acts similar compared to **go test** command.
 It builds all package sources to a single main package file and replaces **main** func with it's own and runs the build to test described application behavior in feature files.
-Production builds remains clean without any overhead.
+Production builds remain clean without any test related source code.

+The public [API][godoc] is small and should be stable for the future releases.
+Something may be added or exported, but not changed most likely.
+I'll try to respect **backward compatibility** as much as possible.

 ### Install